 In 1995 another subsidiary, New Windsor Cable TV, Inc. was formed to offer cable television.
 Initially offering 32 channels, our analog plant has more than 50 channels available.
 Digital Cable made its debut in 2002.
 With digital cable our customers had access to crystal clear programming, premium movie channels and more than 175 channels.
 In 2008, High Definition (HD) & Digital Video Recorders (DVRs) were added.

 New Windsor Telephone was one of the three independent telephone companies to form the partnership of Trio Long Distance in March 1996.
 TRIO offered competitive rates, calling cards & discount rates based on usage.
 In 2010, New Windsor Cable TV long distance was added at 8 cents a minute.

 In 2002 High Speed Internet (DSL) was introduced with a speed of 256k.
-Speeds of up to 15mbps are available as well as wireless modem/routers.
-This always on connection replaced the Dial-Up Internet which began in in1995.
+Speeds of up to 50mbps are now available as well as wireless routers.
+This always on connection replaced the Dial-Up Internet which began in 1995.

 A holding company was formed on December 28, 2012, New Windsor Communications, Inc. All stockholders shares were transferred from New Windsor Telephone Company.

 We have always strived to offer the latest technologies and advantages throughout our many years of service.
 Our Board of Directors have given thoughtful consideration to each decision to keep New Windsor Telephone and New Windsor Cable TV a viable and progressive company for years to come.

 Past directors were Neal Streeter, Roy Peterson, Frank Rezner, Robert Young, Neal Robb, Ernest Brooks, Jr., Paul Sandquist, Dr. C.M.
 Linker, Donald Enstrom, Dave Roberts, Leonard Luxmore, & Lyle Johnson.